 Integrative chiropractor for depression?

-Chiropractic with nutritional kinesiology and functional medicine help to reestablish normal function, rejuvenate, and rebuild health—even after drugs and and surgery have left their scars.
-Chiropractors can use entirely alternative, non-drug, physical procedures to help your body.
-We use natural remedies like whole food concentrates, whole herbs, and homeopathic remedies, instead of poisonous pharmaceuticals that yield so many devastating side effects.
+Whole body chiropractic helps reestablish normal function, rejuvenate, and rebuild health—even after drugs have left their scars.
+We can use entirely alternative, non-drug, physical procedures to help your body.
+We use natural remedies like whole food concentrates, whole herbs, and homeopathic remedies, instead of poisonous pharmaceuticals with their devastating side effects.

 Alpha-Stim SCS

-We also have the Alpha-Stim in Orange County.
-The Alpha-Stim® SCS can be an adjunct to better recovery.
-You can try the AlphaStim at our clinic.
-The Alpha-Stim SCS (Stress Control System) cranial electrotherapy stimulator (CES device) can help with treatment of anxiety, depression, insomnia and other stress-related “disorders;” a drug-free treatment which helps your brain produce relaxing, calming alpha waves.
+We also have the Alpha-Stim in our Orange County health center.
+The Alpha-Stim SCS (Stress Control System) cranial electrotherapy stimulator (CES device) is a microcurrent device that can help with treatment of anxiety, depression, insomnia and other stress-related “disorders.”
+It helps your brain produce relaxing, calming alpha waves.
+The Alpha-Stim® SCS can be an adjunct to better recovery, and you can try the AlphaStim to see how it feels.

 Break the cycle

-In order to really “break the cycle,” the integrative chiropractic doctor may use a multifaceted physical, nutritional and neuro-emotional (not psychological) approach to your body.(4) There is no magic medicine for all people experiencing depression because the causes of depression in individuals may be entirely different for each person.
-Each person needs a simple physical exam to determine their best integrative, non-drug, non-medical treatment.
+In order to really “break the cycle,” utilize a multifaceted physical, nutritional and neuro-emotional (not psychological) approach to your whole body.(4) There is no magic medicine for depression, and the causes of depression in individuals may be entirely different.
+Therefore, each person needs an integrative evaluation to determine their best non-drug, non-medical treatment.

-Addictive drugs confuse your brain and shock to your nervous system.
-Protect yourself from addictive antidepressants with a safe, natural remedies system; a safe, drug-free approach for optimizing health.
-It is time to fundamentally get better, and that is a beautiful thing.
-Call today.
+Our safe, drug-free approach is for optimizing health.
+Now, you can fundamentally get better, and that is a beautiful thing.
+Call us today.
 Start now.

 References: